-The model aircraft should turn sharply into upright level flight to reach the a height of the 45 degrees parallel as it becomes level.
-The top segment should be flown along the 45 degree parallel. - h) The first eight figure the 3rd turn vertical dive segment of the 2nd (outside) square loop: The model aircraft should turn sharply into a vertical dive, reaching and maintaining a flight path that is at right angles to the base. - i) The first eight figure the 4th turn and bottom segment of the 2nd (outside) square loop: The model aircraft should turn sharply into inverted level flight, and this section should be flown along the base (+/- 30 cm).
-The length of the whole bottom segment, including both turns, should be 1/8 of a lap. - i) The second eight figure:
+- d) The first eight figure the 3rd turn and vertical dive segment of the 1st (inside) square loop: - The model aircraft should turn sharply into a vertical dive, reaching and maintaining a flight path that is at right angles to the base. - e) The first eight figure the 4th turn and bottom segment of the 1st (inside) square loop: - The model aircraft should turn sharply into smooth upright level flight and this section should be flown along the base (+/- 30 cm).
+The length of the whole bottom segment, including both turns, should be $\frac{1}{8}$ of a lap. - f) The first eight figure the 1st climbing turn and vertical climb segment of the 2nd (outside) square loop: - At the end of the previous segment (paragraph e) above), the model aircraft should turn sharply into a vertical climb, reaching and maintaining a flight path which is at right angles to the base.
+This flight path should be in exactly the same position as defined by the model aircraft at the beginning of the manoeuvre (paragraph a) above). - g) The first eight figure the 2nd turn and top segment of the 2nd (outside) square loop: - The model aircraft should turn sharply into upright level flight to reach the a height of the 45 degrees parallel as it becomes level.
+The top segment should be flown along the 45 degree parallel. - h) The first eight figure the 3rd turn vertical dive segment of the 2nd (outside) square loop: - The model aircraft should turn sharply into a vertical dive, reaching and maintaining a flight path that is at right angles to the base. - i) The first eight figure the 4th turn and bottom segment of the 2nd (outside) square loop: - The model aircraft should turn sharply into inverted level flight, and this section should be flown along the base (+/- 30 cm).
+The length of the whole bottom segment, including both turns, should be $\frac{1}{16}$ of a lap.

+j) The second eight figure: